Spores Network Price Reaches $0.0006 (SPO)

-Spores Network (SPO) traded down 5% against the U.S. dollar during the 1-day period ending at 19:00 PM E.T. on June 3rd.
-One Spores Network coin can currently be purchased for approximately $0.0006 or 0.00000002 BTC on popular cryptocurrency exchanges.
-Spores Network has a total market cap of $683,820.30 and approximately $101,888.00 worth of Spores Network was traded on exchanges in the last day.
-Over the last week, Spores Network has traded down 4.3% against the U.S. dollar.
+Spores Network (SPO) traded 3.5% lower against the U.S. dollar during the 1-day period ending at 16:00 PM E.T. on June 8th.
+Spores Network has a market cap of $658,178.45 and approximately $111,481.00 worth of Spores Network was traded on exchanges in the last day.
+One Spores Network coin can currently be bought for about $0.0006 or 0.00000002 BTC on major cryptocurrency exchanges.
+Over the last seven days, Spores Network has traded down 7.7% against the U.S. dollar.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.